alinaincodeland/alinaincodeland.github.io/README.md

-# Alina in Codeland
+# Alina in codeland personal website

-Welcome to Alina's digital haven, Codeland.
-Here, you'll get a glimpse into her career aspirations, skills, and past projects.
-Take a look at her homepage below, which showcases her style and creativity.
+Welcome to Alina in Codeland!
+I’m Alina, a frontend engineer with a knack for turning wild ideas into sleek, interactive web experiences.
+From pixel-perfect designs to cutting-edge code, this is where creativity meets technology.
+Check out my projects, explore my skills, and see how I’m pushing the boundaries of what’s possible on the web.
+Let’s make the internet a cooler place, one line of code at a time.

 ---